nu-wireless/docs/docs/lab.md

 check out for project use.
 Equipment like will always be marked with an **asset tag**.

-If you are interested in learning what you can check out or how to check something out, please speak with the Lab Manager.
+If you are interested in learning what items can be checked out or how the process works, please speak with the Lab Manager.

 ## Access Revocation